AravindGanesh/Face-Gait_recognition/README.md

 # Face and Gait recognition on Videos

+> A fork of the repository maintained by my partner in the project.

-This repo includes codes and resources for Face and Gait detection project we've undertaken during Summer 2018 under Dr.Sumohana Chennappayya
+This repo includes codes and resources for Face and Gait detection project we've undertaken during Summer 2018 under Dr.Sumohana Channappayya
 Here under are the original repo's we've referred to for this project

 1. DLib